UMass-RC/unity-docs/docs/hierarchy-change.md

 Certain modules will now add a directory to your modulepath, making the modules in that directory available to load.

-At the start of each new login shell, only modules built with the system compiler `gcc/9.4.0` will be included in the modulepath, as defined in the sytem-wide [login scripts](https://unix.stackexchange.com/questions/56083/how-to-write-a-shell-script-that-gets-executed-on-login).
+At the start of each new login shell, only modules built with the system compiler `gcc/9.4.0` will be included in the modulepath, as defined in the system-wide [login scripts](https://unix.stackexchange.com/questions/56083/how-to-write-a-shell-script-that-gets-executed-on-login).

 #### Also included in this change ####

 * Every new Slurm job will <red>`module purge`</red>.
-You will have make sure that your jobs load modules all by themselves.
+You will have to make sure that your jobs load modules all by themselves.
-    * This is to ensure that incompatiblie modules are not used.
+    * This is to ensure that incompatible modules are not used.
 * New commands are available in your shell:
     * <red>`unity-module-find`</red>
     * <red>`unity-module-hierarchy`</red>